Nurses Login

 3.1.
 The committee shall comprise six (6) Council members.

-3.2.
-The committee shall include three (3) public representatives.
+3.1.1.
+The Appeals Committee shall include three (3) public representatives.

-3.5.
-Any committee member may serve as Chair.
+3.3.
+Any Appeals Committee member may serve as Panel Chair.

 4. Eligibility

-Members must be a current member of College Council.
+4.1.
+Each member of the Appeals Committee must be a current member of Council.

 5. Term

 5.1.
-The term of office for committee members is one (1) year unless, at the time of appointment, Council specifies a different term.
+The term of office for Appeals Committee members is the shorter of three (3) years or the remainder of the committee member’s term on Council unless, at the time of appointment, Council specifies a different term.

 6. Quorum